mprinc/TypeScript-Handbook/pages/Generics.md

 ```

 Notice that our example has changed to be something slightly different.
-Instead of describing a generic function, we now have a non-generic function signature that is a part of a generic type.
+<span class='important'>Instead of describing a generic function, we now have a non-generic function signature that is a part of a generic type</span>.
-When we use `GenericIdentityFn`, we now will also need to specify the corresponding type argument (here: `number`), effectively locking in what the underlying call signature will use.
+When we use `GenericIdentityFn`, we now will also <span class='important'>need to specify the corresponding type argument</span> (here: `number`), effectively locking in what the underlying call signature will use.
 Understanding when to put the type parameter directly on the call signature and when to put it on the interface itself will be helpful in describing what aspects of a type are generic.

 In addition to generic interfaces, we can also create generic classes.
-Note that it is not possible to create generic enums and namespaces.
+Note that it is <span class='definition'>not possible to create generic enums and namespaces</span>.

 # Generic Classes

 A generic class has a similar shape to a generic interface.
-Generic classes have a generic type parameter list in angle brackets (`<>`) following the name of the class.
+Generic classes have a <span class='definition'>generic type parameter list</span> in angle brackets (`<>`) following the name of the class.

 ```ts
 class GenericNumber<T> {